 Instructions

-- In medium bowl whisk together flour, cream of tartar, baking soda and salt.
-Set aside.
+- In a medium bowl, whisk together the flour, cream of tartar, baking soda, and salt.
+Set the mixture aside.

 Notes

-- When measuring your flour, spoon the flour into the measuring cups and level off with a table knife.
+- When measuring your flour, spoon the flour into the measuring cups and level off with a table knife to avoid adding too much flour.

 - Always preheat your oven and load the cookies on the middle rack in the center of the oven.